projectriff/projectriff.io/_invokers/java.md

 a Spring Boot fat jar (with dependencies nested in `BOOT-INF/lib`).
 Simple functions that do not require any dependencies work just fine.
 The simplest form of the handler is a class name that can be instantiated (with a default constructor).
-More complex creation scenarios can be handled by giving the handler in the form `<bean>&main=<main>` where
+More complex creation scenarios can be handled by giving the handler in the form `<bean>[&main=<main>]` where

 * `<bean>` is a class name or bean name, and
 * `<main` is a Spring `@Configuration` class to create an application context

 If you provide a `main` parameter you need to include Spring Boot and all the other dependencies of the context in your archive.
+A Spring Boot jar file does not need an explicit `main` (there is one in the `MANIFEST.MF`), but if you supply one it will be used.
 If the `Function` has POJO (i.e. not generic JDK classes) as parameter types, then you also need to depend on `spring-cloud-function-context` (and include that in the archive).